WHAT IS SIN & WHY IS IT SO BAD?

 All of this was accomplished so that God would be glorified and that those who choose God would, escape God's wrath & the judgment to come, be set free from sin, and freely choose Jesus.
-The apostle Paul wrote to his fellow Christians about what God's love and mercy looks like in providing the way of eternal forgiveness... 'but God shows His love for us in that while we were still sinners, Christ died for us.'
-Romans 5:8.
+The apostle Paul wrote to his fellow Christians about what God's love and mercy looks like in providing the way of eternal forgiveness... 'but God shows His love for us in that while we were still sinners, Christ died for us.
+Since, therefore, we have now been justified by his blood, much more shall we be saved by him from the wrath of God.'
+Romans 5:8-9.

 RECEIVE THE GOSPEL, RECEIVE SALVATION